Career Planning and Decision Making

 Designed to assist students who are beginning a career, have not yet selected their major, or are undecided on their career goals.
 Students apply research and career-development theory to examine how to formulate and make major and career decisions.
 Experiential activities include interest testing, skills and values identification, informational interviews, writing résumés and cover letters, conducting career research, interviewing skills, and the internship and job search.
 Participants gain insight into their career development through assessments, exploratory activities, and discussion.
 Limited to exploring sophomores and juniors.

-The Career Development Center and the Advising Center have developed “What can I do with a Major in…?" web pages and pamphlets that specifically address majors at Purchase College.
-Visit any major in the sidebar to find out about the Purchase major, acquired skills, organizations that hire, career titles, job search links and more!
+The Career Development Center and the Advising Center have developed “Exploring Major and Career Possibilities" web pages that specifically address majors at Purchase College.
+Visit any major in the sidebar to find out about the Purchase major, career possibilities, job search links and more!
 For more information on specific majors, please visit the 8 Semester Graduation Plan page for majors you are exploring.

 Myths about Majors

 Many college students think that an academic major exists for every career field.
 Therefore, if you commit to a major, you will be committing to a corresponding career field.